bennyb0y/burrito-rater/docs/ADMIN_DEVOPS.md

 This project uses a separate Cloudflare Worker for the API instead of Next.js API routes.
 The build process detects the `/api/worker` path and tries to treat it as a Next.js API route, which requires the Edge Runtime configuration.

 By using `npm run pages:deploy` instead of `npm run deploy`, you bypass this check and deploy only the static files, which is the intended behavior for this project.

+### API Connection Issues

+If you're having trouble connecting to the API:

+1. Check your `.env.local` file to ensure the API URL is set correctly
+2. Verify that the Cloudflare Worker is deployed and running
+3. Check the browser console for CORS errors or other issues

+### Database Issues

+If you're experiencing database issues:

+1. Check the Cloudflare D1 dashboard to ensure the database exists
+2. Verify that the database ID in `wrangler.toml` matches the actual database ID
+3. Check the Cloudflare Worker logs for any database connection errors

+### Authentication Issues

+If you're having trouble with admin authentication:

+1. Verify that the `NEXT_PUBLIC_ADMIN_PASSWORD` environment variable is set correctly
+2. Check for any whitespace in the password value
+3. Ensure the environment variable is available in the client-side code
+4. Try clearing your browser's sessionStorage and cache

 ## Best Practices